- What is lumbago?

 Prevent lumbago

-Before the stabbing pain in your back even arises, there are a few things you can do to preventive measures against lumbago can do.
-Strengthening regular sports sessions such as swimming or jogging will strengthen your back muscles in the long term.
-VAvoid sitting for too long in the same position and try to take short movement breaks or alternate between sitting at a standing desk work at a standing desk.
-In order to adopt a healthy sleeping position, a hard mattress is generally better than a soft one.
+Before the stabbing pain in your back even arises, there are a few things you can do to prevent lumbago.
+Regular exercise such as swimming or jogging will strengthen your back muscles in the long term.
+Avoid sitting in the same position for too long and try to take short breaks at the office or alternate between working at a standing desk.
+A hard mattress is generally better than a soft one for a healthy sleeping position.
 Warm up sufficiently before strenuous physical activity and stretch your back muscles.
-Lifting heavy things should be avoided if possible or done correctly, with your knees doing the "lifting work" and not your back.
+Lifting heavy things should be avoided if possible or done correctly, with your knees doing the "lifting" and not your back.

 Lumbago, what to do?
 Our conclusion.